simeononsecurity/simeononsecurity.ch/content/articles/biometric-access-control-fingerprint-facial-recognition-devices-amazon/index.en.md

 ### Applications and Key Considerations

-Fingerprint recognition has found a home in a wide range of applications, from unlocking smartphones to encrypting sensitive files.
+Fingerprint recognition has found a home in many applications, from unlocking smartphones to encrypting sensitive files.
 Notably, Amazon offers an enticing selection of fingerprint recognition devices, including the [**Kensington VeriMark Desktop USB Fingerprint Key Reader**](https://amzn.to/3qeqTGC), the [**Kensington FIDO U2F and FID02 USB-A Security Key and Fingerprint Reader**](https://amzn.to/3OiuYl6), and the [**Kensington VeriMark USB Fingerprint Key Reader**](https://amzn.to/43RU542).
-These devices find utility in various scenarios, such as bolstering door security, enhancing laptop access, and fortifying digital transactions.
+These devices find utility in various scenarios, such as strengthen door security, enhancing laptop access, and fortifying digital transactions.
 As you explore fingerprint scanners, factors such as accuracy, speed, and compatibility should guide your selection process.

 ### Recommendations: